KhronosGroup/SPIRV-Tools/README.md

 *Note*: Prebuilt binaries are available from the [downloads](docs/downloads.md) page.

 First [get the sources](#getting-the-source).
-Then build using CMake, Bazel, or Android ndk-build.
+Then build using CMake, Bazel, Android ndk-build, or the Emscripten SDK.

 ### Build using CMake
 You can build the project using [CMake][cmake]: